git/git.github.io/rev_news/drafts/edition-17.md

 where it is currently and into the main area where there are all the non contrib Git commands.

-This move would possibly in the end move some of the maintenance burden of `git subtree` from David to all the Git developers and ultimately Junio, but David said that the changes he was planning would remove some maintainance burden.
+This change would possibly in the end move some of the maintenance burden of `git subtree` from David to all the Git developers and ultimately Junio, but David said that the changes he was planning would remove some maintainance burden.